spress/spress.yosymfony.com/_posts/2015-10-16-spress-2-0-0-beta-is-here.md

 Today is a great day because [Spress 2.0.0-beta](/about/changelog/) is here.
-In this release we have included new features such as command plugins (a new kind o plugin), a new Markdown converter based on [Parsedown](http://parsedown.org/) a parser 2-3 times faster than [Michel Fortin's parser](https://michelf.ca/projects/php-markdown/) implementation and the the expected taxonomy generator.
+In this release we have included new features such as command plugins (a new kind o plugin), a new Markdown converter based on [Parsedown](http://parsedown.org/) a parser 2-3 times faster than [Michel Fortin's parser](https://michelf.ca/projects/php-markdown/) implementation or the the expected taxonomy generator.

 ## The highlight of this release

 * **Command plugins**: a new kind of plugins witch provides subcommand for `spress` executable.
-* **self-update` command** a new command for keeping Spress up to date.
+* **self-update command**: a new command for keeping Spress up to date.
 * **Taxonomy generator** for grouping content around a set of terms.
-* Added a new special attributte `avoid_renderizer` for avoiding the renderizer phase over an item.
+* Added a new special attributte `avoid_renderizer` for avoiding the renderizer phase over an item of content.
+See [#59](https://github.com/spress/Spress/issues/59).
 * Deleted the `site:new` alias for command `new:site`.

 --more Read more--

 ### Command plugins

 Command plugins lets you create plugins that provide subcommands for `spress` executable.
-For example that is usefull for writing subcommand for handling [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) concerns.
+For example they are usefull for writing subcommands for handling [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) concerns.

 How to create a command plugin?